corbinrobb/corbinrobb/README.md

 # Hello!
-I'm Corbin! 👋 (He/Him)
+I'm Corbin! 👋

+*(He/Him)*

-I am a Full-Stack Developer that was trained by Bloom Institute of Technology (formerly Lambda School).
+Full-Stack Developer trained by Bloom Institute of Technology (formerly Lambda School) that enjoys working on open source projects and learning new things.
 \
-I am always excited to learn new things and I am a huge fan of self teaching, especially through experience.
-Go fast and break things or go slow and be careful, both are fine by me as long as I get to keep moving and learning.
-Building projects as a developer is a dream come true.
-I get to work with smart and talented people while using my brain to come up with elegant solutions to complex problems.
+I am always excited to learn something new and I am a huge fan of self teaching, especially through experience.
+Building projects as a developer is a dream come true because I get to work with smart and talented people while using my brain to come up with elegant solutions to complex problems.

 \
-I am currently working on some projects on my own to practice new technologies and further improve my skills.
-I am also making contributions to open source projects when I find the time.
+Being active is one of my favourite things so you will often find me doing boxing training and weight lifting at the gym or taking a leisurely stroll through a park.
+I occasionally play the guitar and draw things, even though I am not good at either, I still find them enjoyable and relaxing!
+I have recently begun learning Japanese in preparation to visit family in Japan and I am loving the language and the learning process.

 \
+Currently I am working on some projects on my own to practice new technologies and further improve my skills, as well as making contributions to open source projects.

+\
-If you need any help on interesting open source projects or have any positions that you are trying to fill, feel free to reach out to me through my contacts below!
+I am open to new opportunities!
+If you need any help on interesting open source projects or have any positions that you are trying to fill, please feel free to reach out!

 **Contacts:**